 Although the weather may have been unseasonably cold this year, with winter rudely intruding into spring, this doesn’t affect some of the other rhythms of nature.
-Lambing in the Lake District continues regardless of the rain and snow.
+Lambing in the Lake District continues regardless of the rain and snow, and there are plenty of places to see lambs.
 This provides an additional headache for fell farmers who need to make sure that vulnerable ewes and their young offspring are properly cared for in the rough conditions.

 Herdwick sheep are known to be one of the toughest breeds on the fells (mountains), and can withstand most of what Mother Nature throws at them, but even they need a helping hand from time to time.
 Herdwicks lamb later in the season, too, which also helps.

 There is nothing sweeter than watching a flock of jet black Herdwick lambs gambolling around the fields in the spring sunshine.
 They are especially cute when they begin to moult the dark fur from their faces and look as if they’re wearing balaclavas!
 So here are some of the best places around the Lake District to spot them.

 Places to see lambs: Buttermere

 The sign in the photo at the top of this post is popular on social media at this time of year and it sits next to the road near Buttermere where there are plenty of beautiful bouncing Herdwicks to see.
 In Buttermere you will find several small carparks (and a nice pub), and there are walks to suit whatever mood you’re in.
 For those who enjoy a gentle flat stroll then a lap of the lake is in order, and there’s a clear path the whole way around.